 Payment for a 730 evaluation subject to reallocation means one spouse pays for it but the Family Court reserves the power to order the other spouse to pay for all or part of it.
 This reallocation typically takes place after the 730 evaluation is complete but can be done earlier.

-Orange County Family Court has a list of court-approved 730 evaluators for child custody cases.
-Our past experience is that most California counties have their own list but that list does not preclude using a 730 evaluation off that list so long as the evaluator meets all of the California Rules of Court and Family Code’s requirements.
+Most counties have a list of child custody 730 evaluators on a court approved list.
+That list does not preclude using a 730 evaluation off that list so long as the evaluator meets all of the California Rules of Court and Family Code's requirements.